COGNITIVE BEHAVIOuRAL THERAPY

 How do you work?

-I work with individuals and work either face to face or via Skype with sessions an hour long.
+I work with individuals and work either face to face, on-line (Zoom or Skype) or telephone.
+Therapy sessions are 60 minutes in length, but if we are working on a challenging area or processing with EMDR, there may be times when we would require 90 minutes.
 I work within the guidelines set by B.A.C.P. to insure good practice with all therapy confidential.

 Who can benefit from counselling & psychotherapy?

 People and children of all ages, backgrounds, religions, races and cultures can benefit from counselling.
 We all experience times when we feel different, lost or isolated or find it difficult to get motivated about anything.
 However, you can significantly benefit from talking to someone who is empathic, impartial, kind and non-judgemental.

 I will arrange to meet for an initial consultation so that we can explore your needs, expectations and goals.
 I will also conduct an assessment of your presenting problems to determine the best way of working together to help you achieve your goals.

 The length of therapy is determined by your goals and presenting problems.
 Therapy sessions would normally be on a weekly basis.
 I will try and meet at the same time on the same day every week to suit your schedule.
 I have daytime, some evenings and occasional weekend sessions available.

 Therapy can be very effective and achieve results in short periods of time.
 Both short-term and long-term therapy is available.

 The cost for CBT is £60 per hour, EMDR is £70 per session and Supervision is £60 per 60minute or £75 per 90 minute session.